WojciechMatuszewski/programming-notes/web/react/react-18.md

 </button>
 ```

 Whether you should do that is another matter entirely.
-I think it would be better to have a form with a submit button
+I think it would be better to have a form with a submit button here.

-here.
+### The `permalink` prop

+The `useFormState` accepts three arguments.
+The last one is an _optional_ "permalink".
+The **`permalink` prop is for progressive enhancement**.

+If the form is submitted BEFORE React has a chance to load, the regular browser behavior will take over and submit the form with the full-page refresh functionality.

 ## `useFormStatus`